-Images of “Survivor”, “Lost”, and “The Beach” suddenly filled my mind and from than moment on I was relieved of satisfying what I was longing to experience for my visit to Palawan.
+Images of “Survivor”, “Lost”, and “The Beach” suddenly filled my mind.
+From that moment on, I was relieved of satisfying what I longed to experience on my visit to Palawan.

 During my sojourn, I got to see a lot of Northern Palawan … it was definitely worth more than my initial expectations.
 Here’s my photo story of my 13-day backpacking trip: